Escalating Historical Costs

 Escalation Factors

-Within the Project Comparisons report, there is a section called Escalation that can be used to adjust historical costs based on location and time.
+Within the Project Comparisons report, there is an Escalation section that can be used to adjust historical costs based on location and time.

 Location Factor